Cyber-Tomas/Cyber-Tomas/README.md

 ## Hello World 👋
 <img alt="My banner" src="EthicalTomas Header.png" width="" height="" align="">

-My name is Oladejo Anuoluwatomiwa also known as Ethical-Tomas I am a student at Obafemi Awolowo University studying Computer Science with Mathematics.
+My name is Oladejo Anuoluwatomiwa also known as Cyber-Tomas I am a student at Obafemi Awolowo University studying Computer Science with Mathematics.
 I love to learn new things and i'm currently interested in/learning CyberSecurity and how to implement AI/Machine Learning into Cybersecurity.
 I am also Open to meeting like minded people here on any learning path to learn from and work on projects together.